Sign In Register

 Education

 Educational attainment is solid, with 43.6% holding a bachelor's degree or higher, near the national average.
 95.2% have completed high school.
-Area schools have an average test score of 5.3/10.
+Local schools score 6.2/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Algonquin experiences four distinct seasons with an average temperature of 49°F. Winters average 22°F in January while summers reach 74°F in July.
+With 260 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 39.9 inches, including 32.1 inches of snow.
 Air quality is rated Good with a median AQI of 43.

 Population